SFB1472/tdp-b03-technograph/README.md

 ## Research approach - visualised

 This figure illustrates the research approach of detecting commenting systems and understanding the practices of them.
-This is achieved by combining semi-automated research, »manual« search and interviews with an app as a central hub app in this research architecture.
+This is achieved by combining semi-automated research, »manual« research and interviews with an app as a central hub app in this research architecture.

 ![figure showing the research appreach](images/research-approach.png)